renebarto/baremetal/doc/tutorials/11-doxygen.md

 116: } // namespace baremetal
 ```

-I've documented the code as far as I could, so you should now see all documentation in the Doxugen generated web pages.
+I've documented the code as far as I could, so you should now see all documentation in the Doxygen generated web pages.
 The code at this point is also copied into `tutorial/11-doxygen`.

 You will see some special tags in the source code, as well as in Markdown documents: